simpleanalytics

 CDR (Competency Demonstration Report) is a mandatory document that engineers must submit to obtain a skilled migration visa to work in Australia.
 Engineers Australia assesses these engineers using their CDR reports.
 The Migration Skills Assessment (MSA) has laid forth specific guidelines for creating a CDR report.

 If your report does not meet these requirements, your CDR application will be delayed, and you will be unable to go to Australia until the suspension period expires.
-Your CDR report will is be rejected mainly because it does not adhere to MSA requirements.
+Your CDR report will be rejected mainly because it does not adhere to MSA requirements.

 Leave a Reply